pmsoftware/odietamo/docs/walk-through.rst

 	C:\jisql\jisql-2.0.11
 	C:\jisql\jisql-2.0.11\<jisql sub directories>

-There is NO need to add the command directory to the command PATH.
+There is **no** need to add the command directory to the command PATH.

 Install Java
 ------------